SCRT-HQ/VaporShell/docs/glossary/Add-VSEC2LaunchTemplateLaunchTemplateData.md

 ### -HibernationOptions
 Indicates whether an instance is enabled for hibernation.
 This parameter is valid only if the instance meets the hibernation prerequisites: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html#hibernating-prerequisites.
-Hibernation is currently supported only for Amazon Linux.
 For more information, see Hibernate Your Instance: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/Hibernate.html in the *Amazon Elastic Compute Cloud User Guide*.

 Type: HibernationOptions